belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - Population determination (breast cancer screening, mandatory schooling, integration pathways)
 - EIDAS integration for European identification
-- eGov 3.0: Relationship determination between persons For more information we refer to the consolidated slidedeck on slide:
+- eGov 3.0: Relationship determination between persons

+**For more information we refer to the consolidated slidedeck on slide: 12-22**

 ### 3. Crossroads Bank for Enterprises (CBE) - Miguel Discart